Phil-CST-BCIT/Phil-Antony-docs/docs/configuration.md

 Python will be doing most our work.
 We are going to

 ### Task 1.1 - Downloading Python
 1. Go to Python download page: [Python](https://www.python.org/downloads/).
+This is the page you are at